azagniotov/solr-lucene-analyzer-sudachi/README.md

 Thus, the above makes a UniDic (which is the dictionary that Sudachi tokenizer leverages) dictionary to be the best choice for a MeCab-based tokenizer dictionary.

+### Why built-in Lucene Kuromoji module may impact Japanese search accuracy

+The MeCab IPA dictionary ([bundled within Lucene Kuromoji](https://github.com/apache/lucene/blob/2a3e5ca07f5df1f5080b5cb54ff104b7924e99f3/gradle/generation/kuromoji.gradle#L57-L60) by default) dates back to 2007.
+This means that there is a _high likelihood_ that some newer words / proper nouns that came into the use after 2007 (e.g: new Japanese imperial era `令和` (read as "Reiwa"), people's names, manga/anime/brand/place names, etc) _may not_ be tokenized correctly.
+The "not correctly" here means under-tokenized or over-tokenized.

+Although the [support for the current Japanese imperial era "Reiwa" (令和) has been added to the Lucene Kuromoji especially by Uchida Tomoko](https://github.com/apache/lucene/commit/7619c07d3a80bb781f688c2cbbff33024142670a), for many post-2007 (i.e.: more modern) words there is no explicit support by the Lucene Kuromoji maintainers.

 ### Conclusion

 The adoption of a more updated version of the dictionary can directly influence the search quality and accuracy of the 1st-phase retrieval, the Solr output.
+Depending on the business domain of a company that leverages search as its core function, this may create more or less issues.

-Therefore, `Solr Lucene Analyzer Sudachi` is a good choice for those who are interested to run their Solr eco-system on a more up-to date Japanese morphological analysis tooling.
+Therefore, **Solr Lucene Analyzer Sudachi** is a reasonable choice for those who are interested to run their Solr eco-system on a more up-to date Japanese morphological analysis tooling.

 [`Back to top`](#table-of-contents)